bitcoin-api/bitcoin-api/README.md

 * **Endpoint (or API Endpoint):** an endpoint is a url with an HTTP method (e.g. GET, POST) that can be accessed via HTTPS requests.
-Endpoints are the main communication channel of Bitcoin-Api and form the basis for all operations in the API.
+Endpoints are the main communication channel of Bitcoin-API and form the basis for all operations in the API.

 * **Public Endpoint:** an API endpoint that is accessible for everyone without any token authorization required.